 Beginning July 4, 2014, the Magic Eye Theater at Disneyland was used to present a sneak peek of Marvel Studios' "Guardians of the Galaxy."
 Although Captain EO was expected to return to the venue at a later date, beginning September 26, 2014 the theater was used instead to present a sneak peek of Walt Disney Animation Studios' "Big Hero 6."
 The fate of "Captain EO" at Disneyland remains uncertain, as the official Disneyland site states: Join the King of Pop on a cosmic crusade to save the day—with song and dance—in this 17-minute 3D film adventure.
 As part of our continuing efforts to exceed the expectations of our Guests, Captain EO is currently closed for enhancements.
 Please check back here for the latest updates and information about when it will reopen.

 Mike Wilson and his partner Glen were in attendance for the "Captain EO" premiere at Disneyland.
 Although their memories of the gala are spotty ("About all we can remember is standing in line and drinking plenty of coffee.
 We mostly remember everyone being so happy, Disneyland of course, and the thrill of seeing the sun come up on that beautiful morning") they still have the T-Shirt that they purchased that day.
+You can see the front and back of the shirt here.

 Former cast member Del worked on the Captain EO attraction from 1990—1997.
 He was kind enough to share many of his memories from that special time: